 - In 2016, authorities issued more than 176,000 speeding tickets statewide; and,

 - Of these, 110,000 resulted in a guilty plea or verdict.

 You do not have to be one of these statistics; there are options for fighting allegations.A total of 55,830 drivers resolved their speeding tickets through a reduction of charges or plea bargaining.

 Your first tip on how to get a speeding ticket reduced is to get a New Jersey traffic violations attorney to represent you in court.
+I have prosecuted and defended hundreds of speeding violations in NJ municipal court.
 You might also benefit from reading the following information.

 Potential Strategies for Reducing a Speeding Ticket

 It’s rare – but not impossible – that you can beat a speeding ticket through a not guilty finding or dismissal.
 It may also be possible to have your ticket reduced through a plea bargain.
 Plea bargaining is allowed in NJ Municipal Courts.

 A defense attorney should pursue both options, dismissal and reduction.
 This can be done at the same time.
 We carefully review all evidence looking for holes, while also seeking back-up options like plea bargaining.

 There is lots of evidence against you, including reliable speed measuring technology.
 Officers can testify how fast you were (allegedly) driving two ways.
 The first pertains to radar detection.
 Most NJ police officers use the Stalker device.
 The second way is from the officer’s training and experience.
 NJ Police Officers are trained to make visual estimations of a vehicle’s speed.
 There is supposedly a margin of error of +/- 3 mph.
 Both these methods of proof can be attacked.